Data Gateway

 Our databases are on the cutting-edge of housing research in Australia.
 They provide insights into the conditions of housing across Australia, providing policy-makers with relevant and reliable information about Australian housing.

-Related Reports and Publications
+Related reports and publications

-The Australian Housing Conditions Dataset - Technical Report (2018)
+The Australian Housing Conditions Dataset (2022)

 Responding to call from the research and policy community for a timely, systematic and accessible data resource on Australia’s housing conditions, the Australian Research Council (ARC) funded the Australian Housing Conditions Data infrastructure (AHCD) project in 2015.
 The project has systematically gathered a robust data infrastructure on the housing conditions of Australians.
 In order to provide a dataset of sufficient depth, it was focussed on three States (New South Wales, Victoria, and South Australia).
 This Project is designed as a baseline dataset, made available to researchers and policy stakeholders to use and build upon.
 The dataset sits with a package of standardised research protocols and survey tools enabling researchers to replicate the survey with target populations while still retaining the ability for comparison with baseline Australian housing condition characteristics.